January–March 2014 North American cold wave: Related extreme weather

+January 2–4, 2014 blizzard

 On January 3, Boston had a temperature of 2 °F with a -20 °F wind chill, and over 7 in of snow.
 Boxford, Massachusetts recorded 23.8 in.
 Fort Wayne, Indiana had a record low of -10 °F. In Michigan, over 11 in of snow fell outside Detroit and temperatures around the state were near or below 0 °F. New Jersey had over 10 in of snow, and schools and government offices closed.

+January 5–7, 2014 winter storm

 On January 5, a storm system crossed the Great Lakes region.
 In Chicago, where 5 in to 7 in of snow had fallen, O'Hare and Midway Airports cancelled 1200 flights.
 Freezing rain caused a Delta Air Lines flight to skid off a taxiway and into a snowbank at John F. Kennedy International Airport, with no injuries.
 The storms associated with the Arctic front caused numerous road closures and flight delays and cancellations.